10 Best Nikon D60 Lenses That Will Enhance Image Quality [In 2023] 📸

 This wide-angle lens from Nikon is great for close-up shots and low-light situations and it comes equipped with vibration reduction and silent-wave motor.

-It has the newest stepping motor, which makes the focusing faster and quieter than the standard silent wave motor used on most standard Nikon lenses.
+This lens has the newest stepping motor, which makes the focusing faster and quieter than the standard silent wave motor used on most standard Nikon lenses.

 This lens is constructed to be small and lightweight, weighing only 205 grams.
 This is also one of its main advantages.